Conformal field theory on the plane: Basic consequences of conformal symmetry

 In other words, we assume that if Virasoro symmetry allows a representation of $\mathfrak{V}$ to appear in an OPE, then that representation does appear.
-There are two similar-looking axioms, which should not be adopted: \begin{itemize} \item Closure under fusion of $\mathfrak{V}\times \overline{\mathfrak{V}}$ representations, instead of $\mathfrak{V}$ representations, would rule out most non-trivial models, and in particular diagonal models. \item Closure under tensor product, instead of fusion, would not make sense, as the tensor product of two representations of $\mathfrak{V}_c$ is a representation of $\mathfrak{V}_{2c}$ -- central charges behave additively in a tensor product. \end{itemize}
+This is true in many CFTs, but there are exceptions, such as the $(E_8,A_{30})$ E-series minimal model \cite{fms97}.
+There are two similar-looking axioms that should not be adopted: \begin{itemize} \item Closure under fusion of $\mathfrak{V}\times \overline{\mathfrak{V}}$ representations, instead of $\mathfrak{V}$ representations, would rule out most nontrivial models, and in particular diagonal models. \item Closure under tensor product, instead of fusion, would not make sense in field theory, because the definition of fusion involves the space dependence of fields.
+Actually, the tensor product of two representations of $\mathfrak{V}_c$ is a representation of $\mathfrak{V}_{2c}$ -- central charges behave additively in a tensor product. \end{itemize}

-In order to characterize the action of the symmetry algebra on the spectrum, we need not only decompose the spectrum into representations of that algebra, but also know how the symmetry generators $L_n$ behave under the scalar product, in other words what are their hermitian conjugates $L_n^\dagger$.
-Let us first consider the case of the generators $\ell_n$ \eqref{elln} of the Witt algebra.
-As a differential operator, $\ell_n$ acts on the space of analytic functions on ${\mathbb{C}}-\{0\}$, whose basis is $\{z^p\}_{p\in{\mathbb{Z}}}$.
-The natural scalar product on this space is

-This scalar product, which is a fixed radius integral, comes from the idea of \textbf{\boldmath radial quantization} : the radial direction is considered as the time direction, and the dilatation operator $\ell_0$ as the Hamiltonian, which is hermitian i.e. $\ell_0^\dagger = \ell_0$.
-We also have $\ell_n^\dagger = \ell_{-n}$ (see Exercise \ref{exolnd}), and we therefore assume